 Writing a narrative

 The following will walk you through writing a Nextstrain narrative.
-We’ll start with a basic 2-slide narrative and then gradually add further slides with the intention of describing the functionality of narratives.
+We’ll look at a basic 3-slide narrative to explore the functionality of narratives.
 The aim is for you to feel comfortable with the technical aspects of creating and troubleshooting narratives.

-This tutorial will rely on the new Narratives Debugger which allows you to drag & drop the Markdown files we’ll introduce here and see an instant summary of the narrative.
+This tutorial will rely on the new Narratives Debugger which allows you to drag & drop the Markdown files introduced here and instantly see a summary of the narrative.

 Sections in this document